airbnb/javascript/README.md

 # Towny JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript*
+*A mostly reasonable approach to JavaScript.
+Forked from [airbnb/javascript](https://github.com/airbnb/javascript).*

 > **Note**: this guide assumes you are using [Babel](https://babeljs.io), and requires that you use [babel-preset-airbnb](https://npmjs.com/babel-preset-airbnb) or the equivalent.
 It also assumes you are installing shims/polyfills in your app, with [airbnb-browser-shims](https://npmjs.com/airbnb-browser-shims) or the equivalent.